 - Revelation 22:2: “On either side of the river was the tree of life, bearing twelve kinds of fruit, yielding its fruit every month; and the leaves of the tree were for the healing of the nations” (emphasis added).

 - 1 Peter 1:6-7: “In this you greatly rejoice, even though now for a little while, if necessary, you have been distressed by various trials, so that the proof of your faith, being more precious than gold which perishes though tested by fire, may be found to result in praise, glory, and honor at the revelation of Jesus Christ.”

 As we watch the situation unfold in the Middle East and wonder what the Lord is bringing about, we can all pray together that the Lord would not tarry in His return.
 The true answer to the conflict in Afghanistan is the second coming of Christ.

 John wrote it perfectly in Revelation 22:20: “He who testifies to these things says, “Yes, I am coming quickly.”
 Amen.
 Come, Lord Jesus” (emphasis added).

 Our hearts are broken for the nation of Afghanistan right now, but there is much that we can be praying for.
 The Lord has not left us without hope, and we can trust that He is working through this terrible situation.

 Additionally, I would urge you to consider fasting for an afternoon, reading through Revelation, or organizing a prayer meeting at your church.
 Despite all that’s going on, we can rest our weary souls in Jesus and in His Word.
 He truly is our Firm Foundation when everything else feels like sinking sand.

-Julie Varner is wife to Jon and mama to their five spark plugs, the oldest of whom has Type 1 Diabetes.
+Julie Varner is wife to Jon and mama to their six spark plugs, the oldest of whom has Type 1 Diabetes.
 When not homeschooling the kids, she blogs at The Hallway Initiative, where she seeks to offer Biblical encouragement to Christian women in seasons of struggle.